camunda/camunda/docs/src/bpmn-workflows/data-flow.md

 }
 ```

-Regarding to the result of the second task the third task can operate different.
+Depending on the result of the second task, the third task can operate in different ways.
-For example if the `successfulDebit` is false he can fail the execution.
-In the following section
+For example, if the `successfulDebit` is `false`, it can fail the execution.
-input and output mappings are explained in more detail.
+In the following section input and output mappings are explained in more detail.

 ### Input and Output Mapping

 Input mappings are executed on task creation.
-Input mappings can extract payload of the
+Input mappings can extract the payload of the
-workflow instance and map it into the task payload.
-Per default, if no input mapping is defined, the complete workflow payload is mapped
+workflow instance and map it to the task payload.
+By default, if no input mapping is defined, the entire
-into the task payload.
+workflow payload is mapped to the task payload.

 Output mappings are executed on task completion.
 With output mappings it is possible to merge
 the task payload with the existing workflow instance payload.
-Per default, if no output mapping exist
+By default, if no output mappings exist
-and the task was completed without payload, the workflow uses the same payload, which has used
+and the task was completed without a payload, the workflow uses the same payload which was used
-before the task creation.
-In that case, no changes on the payload happens.
+before task creation.
+In that case, no changes on the payload occur.

 It is possible to define multiple input and output mappings as you can see in the example above.
-These mappings are executed in the defined order, this means a second mapping can overwrite the first one.
+These mappings are executed in the defined order.
+This means that a second mapping can overwrite the first one.

-There exists different cases regarding to defined input, output mapping and whether the task was completed
+There are different cases regarding the defined input and output mapping and whether the task was completed
-with or without payload.
-Theses cases are summarized in the following table.
+with or without a payload.
+These cases are summarized in the following table:

 <table>
 <tr>